Integrating Nftables rules into Syzkaller

 sendmsg$NFT_BATCH(fd sock_nl_netfilter, msg ptr[in, msghdr_netlink[nft_batch_msg]], f flags[send_flags])

-The important part is that the second parameters msg is an input pointer to a netlink message of the nft_batch_msg type:
+The important part is that the second parameter msg is an input pointer to a netlink message of the nft_batch_msg type:

 Basically we’re sending a batch of messages randomly chosen among all message types (variable-length array), in this case only create, delete and update operations are selected.